Anne Hidalgo: Social media

-In November 2023, Hidalgo publicly quit the social media platform X, describing it as a "gigantic global sewer" that is "destroying our democracies" by spreading abuse and misinformation.
+In November 2023, Hidalgo publicly quit the social media platform X, calling it a "gigantic global sewer" that is "destroying our democracies" by spreading abuse and misinformation.
 Her move has been seen as a response to the perceived degradation of the platform since the acquisition of Twitter by Elon Musk but has also been linked to attacks on the platform resulting from the TahitiGate controversy.

 Foreign issues

-She took part in the March for the Republic and Against Antisemitism in Paris on 12 November 2023 in response to the rise in antisemitism since the beginning of the Gaza war.
+Hidalgo took part in the March for the Republic and Against Antisemitism in Paris on 12 November 2023 in response to the rise in antisemitism since the beginning of the Gaza war.

 Hidalgo rejected calls to ban Israeli athletes from the Summer Olympics because of Israel's actions in the Gaza Strip, saying, "Sanctioning Israel in relation to the Olympic and Paralympic Games is out of the question because Israel is a democracy."
 She called for a ban on all Russian and Belarusian athletes from the Summer Olympics because of Russia's invasion of Ukraine.

-In March 2024, Hidalgo announced that she will not attend the UN Climate Change Conference (COP29) in Baku, Azerbaijan, citing the involvement of the Azerbaijani government in the ethnic cleansing of Armenians in the disputed Nagorno-Karabakh region in September 2023.
+In March 2024, Hidalgo announced that she would not attend the UN Climate Change Conference (COP29) in Baku, Azerbaijan, citing the Azerbaijani government's involvement in the ethnic cleansing of Armenians in the disputed Nagorno-Karabakh region in September 2023.

 2024 Olympics

-Mayor Hidalgo was one of the main faces behind the organization of the 2024 Paris Olympics.
-In a bid to demonstrate the Seine River would be clean and safe for Olympics events, she told French radio on 10 July 2024 that she would swim in the river the following week.
-She fulfilled her promise a week later on Wednesday, 17 July and swam in the Seine River in a wetsuit.
+Hidalgo was one of the main faces behind the organization of the 2024 Paris Olympics.
+In a bid to demonstrate that the Seine would be clean and safe for Olympic events, she told French radio on 10 July 2024 that she would swim in the river the next week.
+She fulfilled her promise on 17 July, swimming in the Seine in a wetsuit.
 Despite her promotional efforts, eleven days later Olympic organizers were forced to cancel a training session for triathletes due to high levels of fecal matter and E-coli bacteria in the river.
-Though the competition did take place as scheduled, several athletes later fell ill with gastrointestinal infections.
+The competition took place as scheduled, but several athletes later fell ill with gastrointestinal infections.